shelleychen318/aritzia-app/README.md

 # Aritzia App

-A mobile shopping app prototype for Aritzia.
+A mobile shopping app prototype for Aritzia built in SwiftUI for iOS.

 Designs are inspired by the official [Aritzia website](https://www.aritzia.com/).
-Built in SwiftUI for iOS.